SKY-Studio-cn/SKY-Code/README.md

 ## **What is it？**

 *   A modified version of TurboWarp.
-*   Create your own app for the SKY OS/UI
+*   Create your own app for the SKY OS/UI.
-*   Running your Scratch projects faster
+*   Running your Scratch projects faster.

 ## **What can it do？**
 *    For us
-     * Better to update SKY UI/OS
+     * Better to update SKY UI/OS.
 *    For Developers

-     * Better to make apps for SKY UI/OS
+     * Better to make apps for SKY UI/OS.

-     * Check you app quickly
+     * Check you app quickly.

 *    For Users
-     * Better to running your scratch projects
+     * Better to running your scratch projects.
-     * Many more new extensions
+     * Many more new extensions.

  ## Compare with *other editor*